gimenete/pagantis-ios/README.md

 ### Find a customer by its identifier

 If you wish to read the information of a customer and you know its identifier you can use this method.
-The only argument additionally to the completion block is the identifier of the customer.
-The completion block receives as first argument an `NSError` (that is `nil` if everything went fine) and as second argument it receives the `PACustomer` object containing the information of the desired customer.
+The only argument (additionally to the completion block) is the identifier of the customer.
+The completion block receives an `NSError` as first argument  (that is `nil` if everything went fine) and as second argument it receives the `PACustomer` object containing the information of the desired customer.

 Example: